hks1444/Breast-Cancer-Detection-Using-Logistic-Regression/README.md

 # Breast-Cancer-Detection-Using-Logistic-Regression
-In this project Logistic Regression model is used to predict whether given tumor is benign or malignant.
+In this project Logistic Regression model is used to predict whether the given tumor is benign or malignant.
-Then accurary is shown by using confusion matrix and cross validation score.
+Then accuracy is shown by using a confusion matrix and cross-validation score.